-I am so fascinated by the human mind and body and its ability to function in everyday life without us needing any conscious control over it.
+I've always been interested in science as it explains so much of what happens around us.
+I am particularly fascinated by the human mind and body and its ability to function in everyday life without us needing any conscious control over it.

-Through studying at Melbourne I've been able to push my boundaries in terms of what I've been able to learn and experience.
-I have loved the broad variety of subjects I’ve taken and the resources particular topics use to reinforce learning.
-Currently, I’m doing 3rd year anatomy subjects which use real human cadaveric tissue and it is so surreal that the layers you see in text books are actually there physically!
+I've undertaken some really interesting breadths such as drawing with anatomy as a winter intensive which was very different and highly enjoyable.
+I have loved the broad variety of subjects I’ve taken and the resources that particular topics use to reinforce learning.
+Currently, I’m doing 3rd year anatomy which uses real human cadaveric tissue and it is so surreal that the layers that you see in text books are actually there physically!